CPNV-VIR1/megatron/README.md

 # MASTER-README

-The title must be replaced by the application's name>.
+Megatron Application

 ## Description

-This project is designed to .... and the main features are ...
+This project is design to return transformers products.

 ## Getting Started